 To get started, you’ll just need a few materials:

-- Rub N Buff — I purchased this set of five different golds that I’ve tested for you in this post.
+- Rub N Buff — I purchased this set of five different golds that I’ve tested for you in this post (you can also find them sold individually here).
 I recommend getting more than one color to do your own experimentation!

 - Black spray paint — Any kind will do, even Oil Rubbed Bronze or dark brown is fine.